vitorva/vitorva/README.md

 I’m a Software Engineer graduated from the HEIG-VD.
 I've always been passionate about technology and development.
 I like to start from nothing and see a project grow.

-I've completed various projects in the course of the past few years.
-There are a few I am proud of.
+I've completed various projects in the course of the past few years and there are a few I am proud of.
 You can find them on my [portfolio](https://vitorva.github.io/portfolio).